Michaelszeng/GCS-Reading-Notes/GCSReadingNotes.md

 GCS MICP Formulation
  - Idea: add convex constraints that "envelop"/are tight with the bilinear constraints.
 Then relax the non-convex bilinear constraints by simply dropping them.
  - The main challenge then is how to define these convex constraints that "envelop" the bilinear constraints.
+We introduce "Lemma 5.1" (in Tobia's thesis):
     - Assume the MINCP has some constraint in the forms ($\mathcal{I}_v = $ set of edges incident to vtx $v$):

        $$ a y_v + \sum_{e \in \mathcal{I}_v} a_e y_e + b \geq 0 $$